Marios Oikonomou: Copenhagen

-On 3 September 2020, Oikonomou joined Danish side Copenhagen for a reported €1 million fee, signing a two-year contract.
+On 3 September 2020, Oikonomou joined Copenhagen for a reported €1 million fee, on a two-year contract.
 In the 2020–21 season, he helped the club reach third place in the Danish Superliga and qualify for the Europa League play-off round.

-In the following campaign, Oikonomou and Copenhagen won the league title and qualified for the UEFA Champions League.

-On 12 October 2022, he officially terminated his contract with the club by mutual consent.
+The following season, Copenhagen won the league title and qualified for the UEFA Champions League.
+On 12 October 2022, Oikonomou's contract was terminated by mutual consent.

 Sampdoria

-After he spent several months as a free agent, on 17 February 2023 Oikonomou joined Serie A club Sampdoria on a short-term deal until the end of the season.
+After several months of free agency, Oikonomou joined Sampdoria on 17 February 2023, on a short-term deal until the end of the season.

 International career

 In 2012, Oikonomou was capped by Greece U21s.
-On 16 March 2016 Oikonomou was called for the first time to play for the senior Greece national football team in two friendly matches against Iceland and Montenegro.
+On 16 March 2016, he was called for the first time to play for the senior team in two friendly matches against Iceland and Montenegro.
 On 24 March 2016, he made his debut with the senior side as a substitute for Kostas Manolas in a 2–1 home friendly game against Montenegro.